ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 to be checked.

 ## Members
-### [I] Add new members
-Need the ability to add new members.
-### [I] Edit members
-A User should be able to edit members, because something might change or be entered wrong.
 ### [I] Delete members
 Members need to be deletable, for leaving the org or graduating
 ### [I] Detail view of member
-Should show all details on member, including attended events and meetings, contact info, total hours, etc. Only users should have this ability.
+Should show all details on member, including attended events and meetings, contact info, total hours, etc. Super users should be able to view this for any given member, and a member should be able to view their own.
 ### [I] Add custom event
 Members complete custom events, need to be able to add a single event.
 I think this should create a real event, and then mark it as private.
-Only users should have this ability.
+Only super users should have this ability.
 ### [I] List view of members
 Currently, this has a "highlight by service hour requirement" for logged in users.
 This would be a good idea.
 Requires frontend javascript code.
-Only logged in users should see how many hours a member has.
+Only logged in super users should see how many hours a member has.
-### [I] Check hours
-A member should be able to look up their own hours

 ## Events
 ### [I] Add new events
 Should verify that the event is valid - that is, it should not let the end time be before the start time.
+Super user only
 ### [I] Delete events
-Need to define behavior for if a member has attended an event that gets deleted
+Hours should be linked - so deleting an event should cause a member's hours to decrease.
+Super user only
 ### [I] Edit events
-Need to define behavior for if a member has attended an event that gets edited
+Hours should be linked - editing an event should cause a member's hours to change.
+Super user only.
 ### [I] Detail view
 Should include signed up members, and confirmed attended members
 ### [I] List View